DavidEGrayson/ahrs-visualizer/README.md

 ## Understanding the visualization:

-- The 3D model is a Pololu MinIMU-9 v2.
+- The 3D model is a [Pololu MinIMU-9 v2].
 - The X axis is drawn as a red line.
 - The Y axis is drawn as a green line.
 - The Z axis is drawn as a blue line.